duckietown/book-devmanual-lx/src/consume/05-instructions-how-to-use-duckietown-lx-workbench-tools.md

 ## Purpose

 The `dts code workbench` command orchestrates execution of a Learning Experience (LX) agent against a target robot (virtual or physical).
-It can optionally start Duckiematrix (virtual robots) and expose a VNC desktop so GUI tools can connect to the LX runtime.
+Expose a VNC desktop so GUI tools can connect to the LX runtime.

-- Execute an agent built from the LX against virtual (Duckiematrix) or physical Duckiebots
-- Optionally launch Duckiematrix and expose a VNC desktop for GUI tools connected to the LX runtime
-- Run the agent using a built image or by mounting the local workspace (`--local`)

 ## Core Components